In the USA today, there are three common methods of postage payment methods. These are:

-Each postage method offers its own benefits and drawbacks, it’s now 1 cent cheaper per letter to send mail with a postage meter when compared to a traditional stamp ($0.48 vs $0.49).Read more: Postage Meters vs. Stamps.com
+Each postage method offers its own benefits and drawbacks.
+However, did you know it’s now 1 cent cheaper per letter to send mail with a postage meter compared to a traditional stamp ($0.48 vs $0.49)?

-The Case for Traditional Stamps
+Postage Meters vs Stamps - The Case for Stamps

 Many machines can process over 100 letters each minute and due to reduced rates for metered post, the postage paid on each item works out slightly cheaper than it would be if a stamp was used.

-Over the course of a year, this price difference could lead to fairly significant savings, the exact value of these savings depends on your company's volume of mail.
+Over the course of a year, this price difference could lead to fairly significant savings, although the exact value of these savings depends on your company's volume of mail.

 If you want a postage meter for stamping bulk mailings, then you also need to apply for a permit at an additional cost of around $200, valid for one year.

 For average personal use, postage stamps are still the most cost effective and popular choice for paying to send mail.